caiohamamura/radarBoxplot-R/README.md

 ## Usage

-There are two variants of the function that accepts two different sets of arguments as input.
+There are two variants `Default` and `Formula` that accepts two different sets of arguments as input.

 ### Default
  - `x`: numerical data frame or matrix of quantitative variables/ordinal categorical variables.